Infrared signature of active massive black holes in nearby dwarf galaxies: Introduction

-Even though these findings are encouraging, they barely probe the dwarf galaxy mass range, and it is also the case that the black hole masses derived from the optical spectra are subject to large systematic uncertainties.
-Additionally, one would ideally also like to have dynamical derived masses.
-At the present time there are no dynamical measurements of black holes in galaxies classified as dwarf galaxies with stellar masses below $\sim10^9$ M$_{\odot}$.
-However, recently, \citet{seth14} found a black hole of mass $2.1 \times 10^7$ M$_{\odot}$ in an ultra-compact dwarf galaxy M60-UCD1 of total stellar mass $1.2 \times 10^8$ M$_{\odot}$, though this is believed to be a tidally stripped galaxy who's progenitor had a mass of $\sim10^{10}$ M$_{\odot}$, which would then be consistent with the known black hole mass to host total stellar mass scaling relation \citep{marleau13}.
+Even though these findings are encouraging, they barely probe the dwarf galaxy mass range, and it is also the case that the black hole masses derived from the optical spectra may be subject to large systematic uncertainties.
+Additionally, one would ideally also like to have dynamically derived masses.
+At the present time, there is only one dynamical measurement of a black hole in a galaxy classified as a dwarf galaxy, i.e.\ with a mass below $3 \times 10^9$ M$_{\odot}$, namely the CMBH in NGC~4395, which has a mass of $4 \times 10^5$ M$_{\odot}$ \citep{denBrok15}.
+Additionally, \citet{seth14} found a black hole of mass $2.1 \times 10^7$ M$_{\odot}$ in the ultra-compact dwarf galaxy M60-UCD1 of total stellar mass $1.2 \times 10^8$ M$_{\odot}$, though this is believed to be a tidally stripped galaxy whose progenitor had a mass of $\sim10^{10}$ M$_{\odot}$, which would then be consistent with the known black hole mass to host total stellar mass scaling relation \citep{marleau13}.

-As dwarf galaxies exhibit a number of properties that differentiate them from other galaxies \citep[see review in][]{mateo98}, and are known to have different evolutionary histories from massive galaxies, this could be a consequence of them not having CMBH, or of having a different relationship with their CMBH.
+As dwarf galaxies exhibit a number of properties that differentiate them from other galaxies \citep[see review in][]{mateo98} and are known to have different evolutionary histories from massive galaxies, this could be a consequence of them not having CMBH or of having a different relationship with their CMBH.
 If it is the case that dwarf galaxies generically contain CMBH, it is therefore not necessarily the case that what has been learned about the relationships between CMBH and their hosts in the massive regime, as exhibited in their scaling relations, will necessarily hold for dwarf galaxies.
-Finally, because dwarf galaxies have on average low surface brightness, this necessitates studying nearby objects.
-Consequently this provides the opportunity to discover nearby low mass CMBH, with masses $<10^6$ M$_{\odot}$.
+However, the extension of current scaling relations suggests that dwarf galaxies should host an intermediate mass CMBH, if they host one at all.
+The low surface brightness of dwarfs necessitates studying them in the nearby universe; consequently, this population of galaxies provides the opportunity to discover very nearby, low-mass CMBH ($< 10^6$ M$_{\odot}$), which would be ideal for follow-up dynamical studies.